 Reykjavik, Iceland Iceland’s capital city is a good starting point for seeing the small island country.
 Visiting Iceland is mostly about seeing its natural majesty, which is best experienced by renting a car to drive through the mountains, near the seaside, and past glaciers and volcanoes.
 The Blue Lagoon, a geothermal spa, is a hugely popular tourist destination (and recommended on your way to the airport), and Reykjavik also boasts a lot of interesting museums and restaurants.
 You can even find somewhere to try the country’s national dish, Hákarl, shark that’s been cured for several months.
 Photo: Cultura / REX Shutterstock.
 More

-Angkor Wat, Cambodia Angkor Wat temple and its surrounding complex is a UNESCO World Heritage site that will earn you a lot of likes on Instagram.
-To visit, you fly into and stay in the nearby city of Siem Reap.
+Siem Reap, Cambodia Angkor Wat temple and its surrounding complex is a UNESCO World Heritage site that will earn you a lot of likes on Instagram.
 It’s best to travel here during the dry/hot season and head in early to see the sunrise over the ancient temple architecture.
 You can hire a guide or explore on your own.
 There are several other worthwhile sites to see around Siem Reap, too, including Angkor Archeological Park and Ta Prohm Temple.
 Photo: Paul Brown / REX Shutterstock.
 More

 New Orleans, Louisiana There are a lot of reasons to tick New Orleans off your bucket list, although for many it’s due to the city’s infamous Bourbon Street.
 There, it’s a raucous party every night of the year, and you can carry your booze on the streets, hopping from bar to bar.
 It’s at its height during Mardi Gras, of course, but if partying isn’t your scene, there’s plenty of other things to do around town, especially if you’re into food.
 Plus, the Southern architecture is beautiful and — depending on what you believe — possibly haunted.
 Photo: Ian Dagnall / Alamy.
 More